vllm-project/vllm-spyre/docs/source/contributing/overview.md

 bash format.sh
 ```

-### 3. Commit the Changes

-Make sure to commit any changes made by the formatter:
+Then, make sure to commit any changes made by the formatter:

 ```bash
 git add .